reconbot/streaming-iterables/README.md

 ```ts
 function parallelMerge<T>(...iterables: Array<AnyIterable<T>>): AsyncIterableIterator<T>
 ```
 Combine multiple iterators into a single iterable.
 Reads one item off of every iterable and yields them as they resolve.
 This is useful for pulling items out of a collection of iterables as soon as they're available.
+Errors `iterables` are raised immediately.

 ```ts
 import { parallelMerge } from 'streaming-iterables'